callstack/benz-ql/README.md

 ### Sample query

-This query will get data from three different REST endpoint at once
+Below is a sample query that gets data from three different Mercedes APIs (hence it will result in executing three different HTTP requests in the background).

 ```js
 query {